 The sun in Mexico can be very intense.
 Please bring adequate protection, including a sun hat and a strong sun screen of at least 15 SPF rating.

 PACE OF THE TOUR: This is a fairly relaxed tour, but because we are in the humid tropical lowlands, we’ll be making early starts, with breakfast at 5:30 on most days.
 It gets hot and humid early, so we will return to the hotel around midday for lunch and the option of a siesta; on some days we’ll have a two- or three-hour break in the middle of the day (diehard birders can always look around the hotel grounds, which are great for birds).
 On two afternoons we’ll be birding on the hotel grounds; other afternoon birding excursions will be optional for those who wish more relaxation.
 Dark comes early in the tropics, so we won’t have any late nights.
-All meals will be at our hotels or in other restaurants.

 Our walking is mostly on level ground, but a couple of trails have steeper sections, which may be slippery after rains.
 There are also opportunities to climb some of the temples, which should be done with care.